guayom/newmark/source/services/valuation-and-advisory.html.md

 ##Valuation and Advisory Services:

- - Market Analyses and Property Valuations
+ - Market Analysis and Property Valuations
  - Highest and Best Use Studies
  - MAI / USPAP
  - Adaptive Re-Use Studies